unenglishable/git-lightning/tasks.md

   - The program should take in user input and output the uppercased form of the text.
   - Breaking the program down into steps we have:
-    1. Take in user input
+    1. Take in user input and output to the console.
     2. Convert to upper case
-    3. Write/output to the console
   - Stub a file.
-Create a new file with a comment that contains your team's name.
+Create a new file with a comment that contains a comment with your team's name.
   - Commit and push that file
   - Have everyone do `git pull` get the latest changes
   - Split up these tasks amongst your team
     - Each member should be doing the task on their own instance of a repo.
     - When you are done with the task, commit it like before, but do not push yet.
-    - Each version of the code file should do exactly one thing.
+    - Each version of the code file should complete one step.

 3. hello world again (merge conflicts)
   - Take your hello world program and edit it to say "Hello World, again."